*Rental License Program Update*

 Single Family Units (Including Individually Owned Condos or Townhouses)

-Rental licenses must be renewed every year before October 31.
+Rental licenses must be renewed every year before December.
 Rental license renewal fees double when they are 30 days or more past due.
-Beginning November 30, all rental license fees will double unless they are a new rental license application.
-The fine for renting without a license is $500 and it’s a violation of City Code 407.
+Beginning January 30, all rental license fees will double unless they are a new rental license application.
+The fine for renting without a license is $500 and it’s a violation of City Code Article III Section 20-149.

 Applying for / Renewing a Rental License